Did Luther Endorse “Bar” Music for the Church?

 I need your help.
 Will you explain for me the myth or the history about Luther using bar tunes for hymnody.

-On that same string Phillip Magness, Cantor of Bethany Lutheran in Naperville, Illinois, and newly elected member of the LCMS Board for International Mission, responded with the following helpful answer that puts this myth to rest once and for all.
+On that same string a reply came in, responded with the following helpful answer that puts this myth to rest once and for all.

 Ron, here’s a very good answer to your question from Rev. Peter Berg, who posted this on the old “Motley Magpie” site a few years ago:

 Myth: Luther used bar songs in his hymnody.
 Ergo it’s permissible, even advantageous, to use popular forms of music in the church today.
 (Note: One of our esteemed editors recently visited the web site of a WELS congregation where the church’s CCM group justified its existence based on the “fact” that Luther used bar songs.)

 Truth: Luther did not use bar songs but rather his own creations and the musical heritage of the church catholic.
 The term bar refers to the type of staff notation used in medieval musical composing*.
 Luther did wed one sacred text to a popular tune**but later regretted this dalliance with love ballads.
 The relatively new academic discipline called Sentics has demonstrated that music can independently generate two very different reactions and emotions, termed Dionysian and Apollonian.
 The first is emotive and turns one inward.
 It is self-gratifying and clearly anthropocentric.
 The second, while not denying the emotional impact of music, maintains control and gives room for the intellectual processing of the truth of the text.
 In the first type, the music dominates the text.
 In the second, the music is in service to the text.
 Christian Contemporary Music, a bad clone of popular music, is clearly Dionysian.
 Luther called Dionysian music “carnal” and he wrote his music to wean people away from the love ballads of his day.